foundersandcoders/ws-github-api/README.md

 # workshop-APIs

 In this workshop we'll be using the GitHub API in order to practise:
-- Making HTTP Get requests
+- Making HTTP Get requests on the client side
 - Callbacks
 - Working with large amounts of JSON-formatted data
 - DOM manipulation

 ## Remember

-We are using browser-friendly vanilla JavaScript.
+We are using browser-friendly, vanilla JavaScript.
 No promises, and no ES6 syntax!

 ## Getting started